 A truly alien explanation

-The third explanation to consider is that a truly alien form of life (life as we don’t know it) could have formed on Venus’s 400°C surface and survives there to this day.
+The third explanation to consider is that a truly alien form of life (life as we don’t know it) could have formed on Venus’s 400°C (750°F) surface and survives there to this day.

 Such a foreign life probably wouldn’t be carbon-based, as nearly all complex carbon molecules break down at extreme temperatures.

 Although carbon-based life produces phosphine on Earth, it’s impossible to say only carbon-based life can produce phosphine.
-Therefore, even if totally alien life exists on Venus, it may produce molecules that are still recognisable as a potential sign of life.
+Therefore, even if totally alien life exists on Venus, it may produce molecules that are still recognizable as a potential sign of life.

 It’s only through further missions and research that we can find out whether there is, or was, life on Venus.
 As prominent scientist Carl Sagan once said: “extraordinary claims require extraordinary evidence.”